MCLegoMan/reach-entity-attributes/README.md

 ## Usage

 ### Setup
 To use and include this mod in your project, add the following to your buildscript:
-*NOTE: This fork uses JitPack.*
+*NOTE: This fork adds JitPack support.*

 ```groovy
 repositories {